 Unfortunately, my quest to visit Betty White’s Cadillac at the AACA Museum in Hershey fell flat (it was in storage rather than in the museum) … but I did score a few vehicles that weren’t present during my last trip.

-When I was little, the boy who lived in the house beside my family gave me a green car from his collection with gull-winged doors and he won my heart forever 🙂 This shocking green 1974 Bricklin is like a Matchbox Car come to life!
+When I was a little girl, the boy who lived in the house beside my family gave me a green car from his collection.
+It had gull-winged doors and he won my heart forever 🙂 This shocking green 1974 Bricklin is like a Matchbox Car come to life!

 from the museum placard: